-

 Overview

-Before modifying your VMs’ disks, make sure you have enough resources in your VDC.
+Before modifying the disks of your VMs, remember to check that you have sufficient resources on your VDC.

-Reminder : You can adjust the resources of your VDC independently from the Cloud client area.
+Reminder : You can adjust the resources of your VDC from the Cloud customer space independently.

 Warning !

-If you have a temporary need to increase the storage capacity of a VM, we recommend adding a new disk, as you can remove it later.
+If you have a temporary need to increase the storage capacity of a VM, we recommend adding a new disk because you will be able to delete it afterwards.

 It is not possible to decrease the size of a disk.